 |---|---|---|---|---|

-| Lean B2B SaaS (Growth edition, 1 BU) | $52,000 | $40,000 | $42,000 | $134,000 |
+| Lean B2B SaaS (Growth, 1 BU) | $52,000 | $40,000 | $42,000 | $134,000 |

-| Mid-Market B2B (Plus edition, 1 BU + integrations) | $80,000 | $55,000 | $58,000 | $193,000 |
+| Mid-Market B2B (Plus, 1 BU + integrations) | $80,000 | $55,000 | $58,000 | $193,000 |

 | Multi-BU Enterprise (Advanced/Premium, 3+ BUs) | $150,000 | $90,000 | $95,000 | $335,000+ |

-Why Most Pardot Pricing Articles Mislead You
+3Why Do Most Pardot Pricing Articles Mislead You?

 Three patterns explain why almost every "Pardot pricing 2026" article you find online underestimates real cost by 40-60%.
+(One quick note: "Pardot" is now officially "Marketing Cloud Account Engagement" — if the naming confuses your TCO research, see Pardot vs MCAE 2026.)

 1. License-only framing

 "Pardot starts at $1,250/month" is technically correct.
-It's also useless for budget planning.
+It is also useless for budget planning.
 The Pardot cost most teams quote at signing is the most visible cost but rarely the largest.
 For mid-market B2B teams, license accounts for roughly 50% of 3-year TCO.
 The other 50% — implementation, Salesforce dependency, optimization, tech debt — is where the financial decisions actually happen.

 2. Year-1 anchoring